Sanusi Lamido Sanusi: Years in exile

 Sanusi was later informed of his exile from Kano to Nasarawa State.
 Initially wanting to serve his exile in Lagos with his family, his request was denied and was later escorted out of the palace under heavy guard to a military air base.
 His lawyers subsequently announced they are going to challenge his arbitrary exile in court.
 Sanusi was then flown to Abuja, en route to Loko in Nassarawa.
 On 10 March, he was relocated from Loko via police helicopter to Awe, a remote local government area in the state.
 On 13 March, a Federal High Court in Abuja ordered the release of Sanusi, he subsequently left Awe together with Governor Nasir El Rufai, after leading Friday prayers in full regalia to Lagos.

-Sanusi has stated he will not challenge his dethronement and intends to go on with his activities as a private citizen.
-He has ruled out the possibility of entry into politics, and is focusing his time on writing and academic pursuits.
-He is a visiting scholar at the University of Oxford’s African Studies Centre, where he is set to publish a book about his role as central bank governor during the 2008 financial crisis.
-He also plans to write on Muslim law and cultural practices in northern Nigeria.
+Sanusi stated that he would not challenge his dethronement and intended to go on with his activities as a private citizen.
+He ruled out the possibility of entry into politics, and was focusing his time on writing and academic pursuits.
+He was a visiting scholar at the University of Oxford’s African Studies Centre, where he set about publishing a book about his role as central bank governor during the 2008 financial crisis.
+He also made plans to write on Muslim law and cultural practices in northern Nigeria.
 In June 2021, Sanusi released a compendium of his articles from 1999 to 2005.
 On 10 May 2021, Sanusi was appointed as leader (khalifa) of the Tijaniyyah Sufi order in Nigeria, an important position which was held by his grandfather, with immense religious authority in West Africa.